cryptolab-network/cryptolab-staking-treasury-proposal/README.md

 | slash | CryptoLab would create an event when a validator is slashed. |
 | all inactive | CryptoLab would create an event when all nominated validators are inactive in an era. |

-Users are also able to bind the CryptoLab bots to Telegram or emails and see regular revenue reports and be notified when a validator increases the commission or a validator is slashed.
+Users are also able to setup the CryptoLab bots to Telegram or emails and see regular revenue reports and be notified when a validator increases the commission or a validator is slashed.
 There would have an event summary to list recent validator changes.

 The CryptoLab would keep the events for 84 eras.

+In Portfolio Management, users may also re-nominate.
+CryptoLab would create a list of suggested validators according to the strategy they choose.

 ### Telegram Bots for nominators